tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 The bad way to interrupt routines is through a deliberate intervention - something like an off-site.
 This forcibly removes people from the environment usually for a day or two of “blue sky thinking” and “brainstorming”.
 There is a time and a place for them but mostly off-sites will allow for new ways of thinking but not new ways of doing.

-Rather - the better way to interrupt routines is via a thorough understanding of existing workflows, processes and routines{% include tufte-sn.html id="logistics" content="I'm reminded of the phrase <a href='https://tomcritchlow.com/2018/06/01/how-to-get-things-done/'>amatuers talk strategy, experts talk logistics here</a>" %}.
+Rather - the better way to interrupt routines is via a thorough understanding of existing workflows, processes and routines[^logistics].
 Most new capacities relate to an existing routine either directly or indirectly and the job of the consultant is to map the organization effectively to understand where and how we can interrupt to build new routines.

+[^logistics]: I'm reminded of the phrase [amateurs talk strategy, experts talk logistics](https://tomcritchlow.com/2018/06/01/how-to-get-things-done/) here.

 *Example: let’s return to that Wirecutter example to see how the idea of “growing organic traffic” translates into a co-created strategy for “experimenting with review pages”.
 So how?
 With what resource?
 Here the idea of interrupting routines is useful.
 Once you clearly understand how the workflow of research -> planning - > publishing works at a company like The Wirecutter you would be able to identify parts of the research & planning routines that can be interrupted with new data or new insights to enable the teams to look at publishing review pages when the opportunities emerges from the data.*